Consistent Approval-Based Multi-Winner Rules: Introduction

-Our results illustrate the variety of ABC ranking rules.
-Even within the class of consistent ABC ranking rules, we encounter two extremes: Multi-Winner Approval Voting chooses maximally approved candidates and disregards any considerations of diversity, whereas the Approval Chamberlin--Courant rule maximizes the number of voters with at least one approved representative but possibly denies even large majorities a second approved candidate in the committee.
-In between lies Proportional Approval Voting, which satisfies strong proportional requirements and thus achieves a balance between respecting majorities and (sufficiently sizeable) minorities.
+Our results illustrate the variety of ABC ranking rules, even within the class of consistent ABC ranking rules.
 This variety is due to their defining counting function $f(x,y)$; see Figure~\ref{fig:countingfcts} for a visualization.
 Our results indicate that counting functions that have a larger slope than $f_\text{PAV}$ put more emphasis on majorities and thus become less egalitarian, whereas counting functions that have a smaller slope than $f_\text{PAV}$ treat minorities preferentially and thus approach the Approval Chamberlin--Courant rule.
-In particular, we show that counting functions that are not ``close'' to $f_\text{PAV}$ (all those not contained in the gray area around $f_\text{PAV}$) implement ABC ranking rules that violate a rather weak form of proportionality called lower quota.

-All characterizations mentioned so far hold for ABC ranking rules.
-We demonstrate the generality of our results by proving that the characterizations of Proportional Approval Voting and Approval Chamberlin--Courant also hold for ABC choice rules.
-The method used for this proof is however not applicable to Multi-Winner Approval Voting.
-Thus, characterizing ABC counting rules within the class of ABC choice rules remains as important future work.
+We furthermore present several extensions of our main results.
+First, we show that counting functions that are not ``close'' to $f_\text{PAV}$ (all those not contained in the gray area around $f_\text{PAV}$ in Figure~\ref{fig:countingfcts}) implement ABC ranking rules that violate a rather weak form of proportionality called lower quota.
+Second, we show that our characterization of PAV can be generalized to a broader class of ABC counting rules: given a shape of proportionality on party-list profiles, represented as a specific divisor apportionment method , we show that there is a unique symmetric, consistent and continuous ABC ranking rule that guarantees this kind of proportionality.
+Third, we prove that the characterizations of Proportional Approval Voting, Approval Chamberlin--Courant, and the aforementioned generalization to arbitrary divisor methods also hold for ABC choice rules.

-Finally, we note that Theorem~\ref{thm:characterizationWelfareFunctions} can be used to obtain many further axiomatic characterizations of interesting multiwinner rules.
-For instance, we have shown that by using axioms relating to strategy-proofness we can characterize the class of Thiele methods, the class of dissatisfaction counting rules, and Multi-Winner Approval Voting (using an alternative set of axioms)~\cite{lac-sko:t:multiwinner-strategyproofness}.
+Finally, we note that our main theorem, Theorem~\ref{thm:characterizationWelfareFunctions}, can also be used to obtain further characterizations that are not based on proportionality or apportionment.
+For example, independence of irrelevant alternatives characterizes the classes of Thiele methods, and a variant of strategyproofness yields an alternative characterizations of Multi-Winner Approval Voting~\citep{lac-sko:t:multiwinner-strategyproofness}.